-We are currently in the age of Test Automation.
-Many testing projects are now transitioning their manual test cases to automated ones to enhance productivity and coverage.
+We are currently immersed in the era of Test Automation.
+Numerous testing initiatives are moving their manual test cases to automated ones with the aim of improving efficiency and scope.

 Recommended IPTV Service Providers